Andrew Sendejo: Cleveland Browns

 On March 27, 2020, Sendejo signed a one-year contract with the Cleveland Browns.
-He was placed on the reserve/COVID-19 list by the team on December 29, 2020, and activated on January 7, 2021.
+He was placed on the reserve/COVID-19 list by the team on December 29, and activated on January 7, 2021.

 Indianapolis Colts

 On September 14, 2021, Sendejo was signed by the Indianapolis Colts.

-Career statistics
+NFL statistics

 Personal life

 Sendejo is of Mexican descent.
 He earned a degree in sports management from Rice.

+On February 12, 2025, Sendejo married his girlfriend Annie Kadota in Houston, Texas.
+In June 2025, the couple announced that they were expecting their first child, a daughter due in December.